 Action Required Parameter Optional Parameter Description

-ls path Lists the contents of the current folder with an optional path.
+ls path Lists the contents of the current folder with an optional path and follow links if follow is set to True.

 cd path Changes directory to the folder specified by the path.